Blizzard/d3-api-docs/README.md

 The Career Profile API is the primary way to access account level career profile  information.
 This Career Profile API can be used to fetch a single game account at a time through a HTTP GET request to a URL describing the career profile resource.

 By default, a basic dataset will be returned and with each request and zero or more additional fields can be retrieved.
-To access this API, craft a resource URL pointing to the battletag of an account whos information is to be retrieved.
+To access this API, craft a resource URL pointing to the battletag of an account whose information is to be retrieved.

 ```plain
 battletag-name ::= <regional battletag allowed characters>